wazuh/wazuh-documentation/source/user-manual/reference/daemons/clusterd.rst

 .. versionadded:: 3.0.0

-The wazuh-clusterd program manages the Wazuh cluster communications among managers belonging to the cluster and synchronizes all files every *interval* (specified in the :doc:`Local configuration <../ossec-conf/cluster>`) time.
+The wazuh-clusterd program manages the Wazuh cluster communications between the managers belonging to the cluster and synchronizes all files according to the *interval* specified in the :doc:`Local configuration <../ossec-conf/cluster>`.

 wazuh-clusterd options